aptos-foundation/AIPs/aips/passkeys.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-X - Passkey accounts
+# AIP-X - Passkey Accounts

 ## Summary

-This AIP proposes the first WebAuthn Authenticator for Aptos, enabling users to utilize passkeys and other WebAuthn credentials for on-chain accounts and transaction signing.
+This AIP proposes the first [WebAuthn](https://www.w3.org/TR/webauthn-3/) Authenticator for Aptos, enabling users to utilize passkeys and other WebAuthn credentials for transaction authentication.

 [Passkeys](https://fidoalliance.org/passkeys/) are designed to replace passwords as a phishing resistant, faster, and more secure form of user authentication.
-When a user registers a passkey, a new [public key credential](https://www.w3.org/TR/webauthn-3/#public-key-credential) is created on their device's [authenticator](https://www.w3.org/TR/webauthn-3/#authenticator) - which holds and manages the credentials for that user.
-As of February 2023, on iOS 16+, Android 9+, and MacOS 13+, the passkey can then securely sync with their device's cloud provider (iCloud or Google Password Manager, for example) using end-to-end encryption to ensure that the passkey is recoverable in the event that the device is lost.
-When signing in with the passkey, the user is prompted to authenticate - often with a biometric based [authorization gesture](https://www.w3.org/TR/webauthn-3/#authorization-gesture) like Face ID or Touch ID - and provides a response that proves ownership of the passkey via a digital signature.
+When a user registers a passkey, a new website-specific [public key credential](https://www.w3.org/TR/webauthn-3/#public-key-credential) is created on their device's [authenticator](https://www.w3.org/TR/webauthn-3/#authenticator).
+WebAuthn Authenticators securely store passkeys and enable users to access them via [authorization gestures](https://www.w3.org/TR/webauthn-3/#authorization-gesture) like Face ID or Touch ID.
+In future sessions with that website, the passkey can be used instead of a password to produce a digital signature that validates the identity of the user.

-Passkeys use the [WebAuthn specification](https://www.w3.org/TR/webauthn-3/), a standard co-created by the [FIDO alliance](https://fidoalliance.org/) and the [World Wide Web Consortium (W3C)](https://www.w3.org/), for passkey registration and authentication.
-We are choosing to use NIST P256 (`secp256r1`) as the first enabled WebAuthn signature scheme because of its broad support across most modern operating systems.
-Once complete, this will enable users to sign and submit transactions with any compatible WebAuthn credential on Aptos, including multi-device credentials registered on iOS, MacOS, and Android devices, as well as single-device, hardware-bound credentials on devices like Yubikeys.
+On Aptos, passkey transactions are authenticated via a [WebAuthn](https://www.w3.org/TR/webauthn-3/)-specific [`AccountAuthenticator`](#transaction-submission).
+Aptos currently supports NIST P256 (`secp256r1`) as the only valid WebAuthn signature scheme because of its broad support across most modern operating systems.
+The WebAuthn [`AccountAuthenticator`](#transaction-submission) enables Aptos users to sign and submit transactions with any compatible WebAuthn credential, including multi-device credentials registered on iOS, MacOS, and Android devices, as well as single-device, hardware-bound credentials on devices like Yubikeys.

 ## Motivation

 Blockchains have revolutionized digital asset ownership by providing users with the ability to fully control their account without a centralized custodian.
 This decentralized model, however, has drawbacks.
 If the user self-custodies their keys, they are fully responsible for the management of their account and there is no recovery path if users lose their private key.

-Passkeys provide a great choice for users to create secure private keys that are recoverable in the event of device loss.
-Furthermore passkeys make onboarding more seamless by enabling a user to create an account without having to write down a plaintext mnemonic or private key.
+Passkeys enable a user to seamlessly onboard into Web3 by offering a mechanism to create and recover an account without relying on plaintext mnemonics or private keys.
+Specifically, passkeys within the Apple or Android ecosystems can easily be recovered or sync to new devices, so long as that device exists within the same ecosystem (e.g., iOS and MacOS devices can sync passkeys via iCloud).
+Further opportunities for recoverability exist within Aptos with its native key rotation and support for K-of-N multikey accounts, as discussed in [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md).

 ## Goals

 The objectives of this AIP are twofold:

-- To enable users on Aptos to create an on-chain account associated with their WebAuthn credential
+1. To enable users on Aptos to create an on-chain account associated with their WebAuthn credential
-- To enable users on Aptos to sign transactions with a WebAuthn credential
+2. To enable users on Aptos to sign transactions with a WebAuthn credential

 ## Impact

 This AIP will benefit developers and users by providing them with an easy way to create non-phishable, recoverable private keys.

 1. **User-friendliness:**
-   1. WebAuthn credential registration (private key creation) and transaction signing can be done simply via device biometrics
+   1. WebAuthn credential registration (private key creation) and transaction signing can be done simply via user authentication such as device biometrics
    2. Enables users to interact with dapps via their Passkey accounts, without having to install a mobile or extension wallet: i.e., a **headless wallet experience**.
    3. By storing the private key securely on the device instead of the browser, passkeys eliminate the need for setting up a wallet password, traditionally required for encrypting private keys in the browser.
-   4. On certain operating systems, the passkey is backed up and syncs seamlessly with multiple devices (see [backup eligibility](#backup-eligibility)).
+   4. On certain operating systems, the passkey is backed up and syncs seamlessly with multiple devices (see [backup eligibility](#backup-state-and-eligiblity )).

 2. **Security:**
-   1. With passkeys, the private key is stored securely on the device instead of the browser, alleviating the need to store any sensitive material in browser storage where it could be potentially be accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
+   1. With passkeys, the private key is stored securely on the device instead of the browser, alleviating the need to store any sensitive material in browser storage where it could potentially be accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
    2. By default, passkeys provide a consent-driven signing experience and prompt the user to authenticate every time they sign, similar to Apple Pay or Google Pay.
-   3. Passkeys are bound to a relying party (e.g., a website) and are not phishable.
+   3. Passkeys are bound to a relying party (e.g., a website like a web-based wallet) and are not phishable.

 ## Alternative solutions